Skip to content

 Compliance systems setupTHB 20,000-50,000

-Costs are estimates as of March 2026 and vary by location and business scope.
+Costs are estimates as of May 2026 and vary by location and business scope.
+The April 30, 2026 rules can push compliance setup costs higher — particularly for odor systems and dedicated storage.

 Before investing, understand the current market conditions: